-Is your red dot sight blurry?
+Why is my red dot blurry?
 Most likely it's caused by the LED emitter red dot starburst or using a red dot with astigmatism.

-Here are 5 things you can try to see a much more crisp dot for better aiming.
+Here are 5 red dot astigmatism fix you can try to see a much more crisp dot for better aiming.

 Most red dot sights on the market today have a clean dot under a digital camera.
 However, the most practical solution is to get corrected vision.
 Red dot sight companies that promise a clean dot for users with astigmatism is just a marketing move.

 If you see this while driving around the city, then your red dot will look like the picture on the left.
 The higher dot brightness will make the red dot look worse .